Oleksii-LnxUsr/PhoneShop/README.md

 ![Screenshot_8](https://github.com/JustWriteCode0/PhoneShop/assets/111213562/6ca05904-9e33-4bef-ab83-13858cbffee9)

-You orders with status such as - preparing, in the way, delivered
+Your orders with status such as - preparing, in the way, delivered

 ![Screenshot_7](https://github.com/JustWriteCode0/PhoneShop/assets/111213562/c3f95ef8-0141-4a70-945c-5a2c788be6db)